 c The agenda included visits to businesses and innovative environments, such as Supercell, Marimekko and Aalto University.

-On the Thursday, the delegation also visited Slush 2017, one of the world's biggest events for start-ups.
+On the Thursday, the delegation also visited Slush 2017 External link, opens in new window., one of the world's biggest events for start-ups.
 The speakers included Al Gore.

 The aim of Prince Daniel's Fellowship and its entrepreneurial programme is to inspire young people to become entrepreneurs, and to support a number of companies through mentoring.
 The project is a long-term partnership between Prince Daniel and the Royal Swedish Academy of Engineering Sciences.
 The project was launched in January 2013.